wizos/awesome-stars-eryajf/README.md

 *   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Elegant and Powerfull.
 Powered by OpenAI and Vercel.

 *   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and blazing-fast book searcher, create and search your private library.
+Index metadata for over 10 million books in one minute, and search in 30µs.

 *   [VideoRoll/VideoRoll](https://github.com/VideoRoll/VideoRoll) - 📺A chrome/edge/firefox extension to rotate, zoom, reposition, stretch, flip, tune, focus and filter a web video